Clayton Campus Developments

 The new Northern Pavilion will deliver an exemplary, accessible venue comprising high-quality sporting function spaces and associated services that continues to transform the sporting precinct to meet the formal sporting and recreational needs of the University's staff, students, visitors and alumni.
 A welcoming, high-quality addition to the campus will emerge, contributing to the broader renewal and ongoing revitalisation of the sports precinct at Clayton campus.

-The completed Chancellery buildings will integrate with the rejuvenated Forum landscape and Sir Louis Matheson library forecourt, and complement the dynamic central campus precinct around the Northern Plaza.
-Buildings 3A and 3B in this location will commence demolition and development works in October 2017.
+The new Chancellery building was completed in December 2019, with occupants to move into the building in early 2020.
+The structure will integrate with the rejuvenated Forum landscape and Sir Louis Matheson library forecourt, and complement the dynamic central campus precinct around the Northern Plaza.

 Victorian Heart Hospital

 Australia's first dedicated heart hospital will be located in the eastern precinct of our Clayton campus, adjacent to the Australian Synchrotron.